vietcduong/product-demand-forecasting/README.md

 ├── dataset             # sample dataset used for analysis ├── notebooks           # analysis and modelling notebooks ├── report              # full academic report
-└── images              # visualisations used in this project
 ```